nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 as [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel)
 or [Google Sheets](https://www.google.com/sheets/about/), often provided by the head teaching assistant.
 However, when using these tools, you may notice that there are a lot of redundant features which you don’t use, but clutter up your screen.
-Some tools you actually want to use are instead hidden in the stash of icons and menus that you need to painstakingly sieve through.
+Some features you actually want to use are instead hidden in the stash of icons and menus that you need to painstakingly sieve through.

 That’s not even the worst part!
-The [module](#module) you’re teaching might demand separate Excel sheets to keep track of different items such as assignments and attendance which can be a huge hassle.
+The [module](#module) you’re teaching might demand separate spreadsheets to keep track of different items such as assignments and attendance which can be a huge hassle.
 Indeed, during our research, this is a point brought up by multiple TAs.
 <div style="page-break-after: always;"></div>

 ### Note-Taking Applications

-After being annoyed by all the Excel sheets, some TAs fall back to personal note-taking applications, such as Apple Notes, Microsoft OneNote, or Notepad.
+After being annoyed by all the spreadsheets, some TAs fall back to personal note-taking applications, such as Apple Notes, Microsoft OneNote, or Notepad.
 If you use these, however, you realize that formatting is often difficult to do.
 Useful functionalities like sorting and filtering are also difficult to access, if not non-existent.